Nexucis/es-php-index-helper/README.md

 where X.Y is the version which fit your need.

-2. After that you need to install this new dependency :
+* After that you need to install this new dependency :

 ```bash
 php composer.phar install
 ```

+> Or you can just use the composer command to modify your `composer.json` and update your dependencies :
+>```bash
+>php composer.phar require nexucis/es-index-helper
+>```

-3. To initialize the Index Helper, you need first to instantiate the elasticsearch client :
+* To initialize the Index Helper, you need first to instantiate the elasticsearch client :

 ```php
 <?php